SolarHive

 Our Solution

-A simpler way to go solar
+A simpler way to go Solar

 Step 1

-Discover Local
+Discover Local Solar Farms

 Rent panels from nearby community solar farms.